 Cardholder perks: Get up to $120 in dining credits at select establishments each year

-Why this card is best for big spenders: This card doles out 4x Membership Rewards points on dining worldwide and on up to $25,000 spent at U.S. supermarkets each year.
+Why this card is best for big spenders: This card doles out 4x Membership Rewards points on dining at restaurants and on up to $25,000 spent at U.S. supermarkets each year.
 You’ll also earn 3x points on flights booked with airlines or through AmexTravel.com and 1x points on all other purchases.

 Annual fee: $250